persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - Scatter plots tab :

-      - 3 sub-tabs Scatter plots - Plot matrix X-X - Plot matrix Y-X
+      - 3 sub-tabs : Scatter plots - Plot matrix X-X - Plot matrix Y-X

-      - when clicking on the tab, the list view is hidden
+      - when clicking on the tab, the list view has been hidden

       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior

-- right click on Design of experiment of model2 and choose New design of experiment :
+- right click on 'Definition' sub-item of model2 item and choose New design of experiment :

   - a wizard appears, click on the Continue button of the first page then on the Finish button of the second page

     .. image:: /developer_manual/validation/DOE_wizard_model2.png
         :align: center

-  - right click on the item which appeared and choose Evaluate :
+  - right click on the item which has appeared and choose Evaluate :

+    - an item 'Evaluation' appears in the tree view

+    - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'

+    - click on 'Run' button

     - check result window :

       .. image:: /developer_manual/validation/DOE_result_model2_one_point.png
           :align: center

-      - 2 tabs Table - Min/Max
+      - 2 tabs : Table - Min/Max

       - Min/Max tab :